DanStaal/KPBStoMKS/README.md

 - Construction-port compatible docking port variants of both KPBS docking ports.
 - A short-range power distribution block in the KPBS container format.
 - A long-range power distribution block in the KPBS container format.
+- Planetary Cultivators for both the Dirt and Substrate paths to Supplies, based on the Greenhouse.

 Both workbenches are simple clones of the airlocks, and have OSE workshop support, as well as MKS autorepair support.
 The end-units are slightly more productive than the inline units.